Financial & shareholder FAQs

 See the latest Financial Supplement for details.

 Aegon has discontinued the publication of traditional embedded value metrics (EEV and VNB), but does publish market consistent value of new business (MCVNB) information on a semi-annual basis.
-This forms part of our half year results.
+This forms part of our 2Q results.
+For more information, go to our financial results archive

 Aegon N.V. has issued senior and dated subordinated debt and capital securities.